 Provided as a non-comprehensive overview of key and publicly announced eDiscovery related mergers, acquisitions and investments to date in 2014, the following listing highlights key industry activities through the lens of announcement date, acquired company, acquiring or investing company and acquisition amount (if known).

 Designed to provide a salient starting point for individuals seeking information related to the field of eDiscovery, this abridged overview of eDiscovery resources provides readers with a non-comprehensive listing of key industry informational resources.

 As information security professionals work to stay ahead of ever-changing security threats and trends, they turn to RSA Conference for a 360-degree view of the industry.
 Keep up with the latest updates and announcements at this year’s RSA Conference 2014 on Twitter via conference hashtag (#rsac) and handle (@RSAConference) and keep up with regular cloud updates during and after the conference via @CloudEngage on Twitter.

-Based on a compilation of research from analyst firms and industry expert reports in the electronic discovery arena, the following “100+ Provider” list provides a short listing that may be useful in the consideration of electronic discovery providers.
+Based on a compilation of research from analyst firms and industry expert reports in the security arena, the following “Top 150 Provider” list provides a short listing that may be useful in the consideration of security solutions.